emilyantosch/shc_pr3_vl/databases/exam/main.typ

     #subtask(points: 20)[
       === Stage: Entity-Relationship Diagram (ERD) Design
       ==== Task Description
       Design a comprehensive Entity-Relationship Diagram for a hospital management system.
-Your ERD must capture all significant entities, relationships, attributes, cardinalities, and constraints necessary for managing medical departments, patient records, medical staff, treatments, appointments, medical equipment, and hospital administration.
+Your ERD must capture all significant entities, relationships, attributes, cardinalities, and constraints necessary for managing medical departments, patient records, medical staff and treatments on patients.

       ==== Requirements
       - Identify all relevant entities with appropriate attributes
       - Define meaningful relationships with proper cardinalities
       - Specify primary keys and foreign keys
-      - Include derived attributes where appropriate
       - Identify weak entities if necessary
-      - Document any assumptions made during the design process
+      - Document any assumptions made during the design process.
+Any sound assumptions are correct and will be evaluated with no deduction of points.
-      - Use proper ERD notation (Chen, Crow's Foot, or UML)
+      - Use proper ERD notation (Chen or MC)
         #v(80%)
         #box(height: 100%, width: 100%, stroke: color.black)[]
     ]